j50n/deno-proc/README.md

 with something more robust, and Deno is the first scripting language I've found that feels like it could work for this.

 **First**, there is Deno's "Secure by default."
-This is huge when you are writing admin scripts, where if you make a mistake you can wipe the server.
-The ability to define security boundaries from the command-line is a game changer.
+This is huge when I am writing admin scripts, where if I make a mistake, I can wipe out a server.
+The ability to define security boundaries from the command-line is a game changer to me.
 **Second**, there is Deno's approach to package management, which means I can just import what I want and use it without required project infrastructure.
 I can just write a script and run it. **Third**, there is tight coupling with